Top 10 Internal Knowledge Base Use Cases for Marketing Teams

 Marketing technology documentation

-Centralizing martech documentation helps teams:
+Centralizing martech documentation helps the team:

 • Document configurations and integration points

-• Build troubleshooting guides for common issues
+• Build troubleshooting guides for the issues that come up repeatedly

 • Record best practices for platform usage